 The Best Disney World Fastpass+ Strategy

-The best Fastpass strategy has two parts.
-First, when you initially book, you book three Fastpasses in near succession, preferably between the hours of 10AM and 3PM (or else one to two hours after park opening through midday).
-Second, as soon as you use your first Fastpass (!!) you start modifying your next two, and you continue picking up Fastpasses throughout the day.
+The best Fastpass+ strategy has two parts.
+First, when you initially book, you book three Fastpass+ reservations in near succession, preferably between the hours of 10AM and 3PM (or else one to two hours after park opening through midday).
+Second, as soon as you use your first Fastpass (!!) you start modifying your next two, and you continue picking up new Fastpass+ slots throughout the day.
 Let's address these two parts in detail.

 - It gives you full flexibility at rope drop.
 You can go where the lines are shortest for the first hour or two.
-Importantly, you can expect a short wait on the first ride you go to (except for Flights of Passage or whatever the newest ride is when you're read this) which saves you from having to waste a Fastpass on that ride.
+Importantly, you can expect a short wait on the first ride you go to (except for Flight of Passage or whatever the newest ride is when you're read this) which saves you from having to waste a Fastpass on that ride.

 - You minimize big gaps.
 Because your Fastpass windows are back-to-back-to-back, you can do two of your rides back to back, you won't have to waste hours waiting in lines or walking around the park waiting for your Fastpass times to arrive.

 - You avoid the biggest mistake the experts make.
 You want to leave a gap of 15 minutes to 30 minutes between your first two Fastpass+ reservations in order to be sure you can move up your third reservation once you use your first.

 - You Fastpass through the busiest time of the day.
 10AM to 4PM tends to have some of the longer waits.
 You've scheduled your Fastpasses to avoid that.
 It doesn't matter what season or what the crowd calendars say, Disney lines can get wicked year-round.

 - You're done early to get a new Fastpass and start park hopping.
 This is why we love this strategy.
 Once you've used your three Fastpasses, the World is your oyster!
 You can even pick your next park based the best Fastpass available.
 Or you can keep checking until your favorite ride opens up.
-There's not a single ride--include the new Pandora rides--that doesn't occasionally see an open Fastpass slot.
+There's not a single ride that doesn't occasionally see an open Fastpass slot.